The Grand Legacy That Humans Will Leave behind Will Most Likely Be Chicken Bones

 In Ernest Becker’s landmark 1973 philosophical work The Denial of Death, the Pulitzer Prize-winning author asserts that we as humans strive to leave some sort of significant legacy behind us.
 We want to ensure that our symbolic or spiritual self lives on beyond death.

 There are currently more than 22.7 billion domesticated chickens to date, and they far outnumber any other species of bird currently living.
-They’re actually the most numerous vertebrate species on land at any given time, outnumbering even the human population by 3 times.
+They’re actually the most numerous vertebrate species on land at any given time, outnumbering even the human population by three times.

 More than 65 billion chickens were slaughtered in 2016 alone to accommodate our apparent insatiability for the bird, and that rate of chicken consumption is only increasing.
 If this pattern of consumption continues, chicken is on track to becoming the world’s most consumed meat, beating out the current number one: pork.